-A Letter From the Board: Leadership Changes Ahead at RIPE
+A Letter From the Board: Leadership Changes at RIPE

 As you know, RIPE has celebrated several significant milestones recently.
 These include securing the $80 million pilot partnership grant from USDA, collecting letters of support for our farm bill platform from state secretaries of agriculture, growing our Board of Directors, developing a five-year strategic plan, and expanding our team of consultants.